-The Cancer Genome Atlas (TCGA) gene expression analysis
+The Cancer Genome Atlas gene expression analysis

-Data from the publicly available data browser was queried for expression of CD44 and related genes.
-The cBioPortal analysis tool from Memorial Sloan-Kettering was used to retrieve mRNA expression data for genes of interest from all available GBM tumor samples.

-Correlations with CD44 expression were analyzed by Pearson's product-moment correlation coefficient.
+Data from the publicly available data browser were queried for expression of CD44 and related genes.
+The cBio-Portal analysis tool from Memorial Sloan-Kettering was used to retrieve mRNA expression data for genes of interest from all available GBM tumor samples.
+Correlations with CD44 expression were analyzed by Pearson product- moment correlation coefficient.